DiMaths/beat-detection/README.md

 `detector.py`
 -------------

-Takes two arguments: A directory of `.wav` files to process, and the file name of a `.json` file to write the predictions to.
-Optionally takes the `--plot` argument to visualize computed features and predictions for each file as they are processed.
+Needs two arguments: a directory of `.wav` files to process and the file name of a `.json` file to write the predictions to.

-Requires `numpy`, `scipy`, `librosa`, optionally `tqdm` for a progress bar, and optionally `matplotlib` for the visualization.

-`detect_everything()` computes a spectrogram and mel spectrogram, and then calls other functions to derive an onset detection function, detect onsets, estimate tempo, and detect beats.

-All functions have access to the command line parameters, so you can add parameters that you would like to alter from the command line or allow selecting different algorithms.
+Options:

+`--plot_lvl` takes an integer value if > 0, then visualizes computed features and predictions for each file as they are processed. if > 1, produces extra plots of odf and its peaks (aka onsets) selection process.

+`--method` takes str value
+Possible methods are 'central_avg_envelope'(default value) and 'spectral_diff'.

+For details on other options run `./detector.py --help`.

 `evaluate.py`
 -------------

-Takes two arguments: The location of the ground truth and the location of the predictions.
-The ground truth can be a directory of `.onsets.gt`, `.tempo.gt` and `.beats.gt` files or a `.json` file.
-The predictions can be a directory of `.onsets.pr`, `.tempo.pr` and `.beats.pr` files or a `.json` file.
+Takes two arguments: path to the ground truth and to the predictions.
+Each can be a directory of `.onsets.gt`, `.tempo.gt` and `.beats.gt` files or a `.json` file.

-Requires `numpy` and `mir_eval` to run.

-Use it to evaluate your predictions on training sets.
-It should gracefully handle cases where not all three tasks are included in the ground truth or predictions.
-Beware that scores are always averaged over the number of ground truth files, no matter whether there is a corresponding prediction.

 Suggested use
 -------------
 ```
-$ ./detector.py train/ output.json
+$ ./detector.py train/ output.json --method method_name
 $ ./evaluate.py train/ output.json
 Onsets F-score: x.xxx
 Tempo p-score: x.xxx